MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-data-enrichment-delete.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Run the POST request to delete an IP address range.
+Run the DELETE request to delete an IP address range.

 ## HTTP request